unlhcc/2019-03-21-UNL/index.md

 latlng: "41.247140,-96.016767"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 latlng2: "41.247140,-96.016767"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
 latlng1: "40.822061,-96.697562"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "March 21-22, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "May 20-21, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-03-21      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-05-20      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-03-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-03-21        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["TBD"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Carrie Brown, Adam Caprez, Jingchao Zhang"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["hcc-support@unl.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document